-With events canceling left and right and social distancing in full effect globally, marketers and business leaders have turned to digital methods of communication and home-shot videos.
+With events canceling left and right and social distancing in full effect globally, marketers and business leaders have turned to digital methods of communication and producing videos at home.
 However, recording video from home shouldn’t feel like a big lift or equal low-quality/production.
 Instead, it should be thought about as an additional tool in our arsenal to stay connected with our customers, partners, and employees in a relevant, authentic and meaningful way.

 The good news is if you’ve purchased a smartphone in the last three years, you’re well on your way to producing quality video straight from your home.